 Where to Get Vitamin D?

-Surprisingly, not many food sources contain vitamin D. The best sources are fatty fish, such as tuna, salmon and mackerel.
+Surprisingly, not many food sources contain vitamin D. The best sources are fatty fish, such as tuna, salmon, and mackerel.
 A few other animal sources provide vitamin D such as cheese and egg yolks, but the amount is rather small.
 Mushrooms are a good source as well, with their vitamin D content being boosted by exposure to ultraviolet light during growth.
-In addition, both milk and plant-based milks are fortified with at least 400 IU of vitamin D per quart.
-Other fortified foods include breakfast cereals, yogurt and orange juice.
-Not all of brands do this, so be sure to check your labels!
+In addition, both milk and plant-based kinds of milk are fortified with at least 400 IU of vitamin D per quart.
+Other fortified foods include breakfast cereals, yogurt, and orange juice.
+Not all brands do this, so be sure to check your labels!

 Our bodies are amazing and we can produce vitamin D on our own when our skin is exposed to sunlight.
 Spending at least 15-20 minutes outside in direct sunlight should provide you with an adequate amount of vitamin D production.
 Add some of the food items listed above and you'll be golden!
 If you avoid the sun, use sunscreen or block the sun's rays with clothing, you need to ensure you are getting some of those food items in your diet or consuming a dietary supplement.